Graptopetalum superbum (Kimnach) Acev.-Rosas

 Graptopetalum pentandrum subsp. superbum

-Graptopetalum superbum is a succulent with fleshy, thick, pale gray-lavender to pink leaves that cluster in rosettes at the end of thick stems.
+Graptopetalum superbum, formerly known as Graptopetalum pentandrum subsp. superbum, is a succulent with thick, fleshy, pale gray-lavender to pink leaves that cluster in rosettes at the end of thick stems.
 The rosettes are open, flat, and up to 5 inches (12.5 cm) in diameter.
 Old plants have been noted with stems up to 7 feet (2.1 m), but more typically, this plant remains fairly compact, especially when grown in full sun.
-In late winter to early spring arise up to 2 foot (60 cm) tall, open, multi-branched inflorescences, holding dainty flowers with greenish-yellow petals with red markings on the tips.
+In late winter to early spring arise up to 2 foot (60 cm) tall, multi-branched inflorescences, holding small, star-shaped flowers with greenish-yellow petals with red markings on the tips.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).